 - I will regularly (at least once per month) check the air in my tires.
 I will inflate the tires to the pressure called for by the manufacturer (usually the inflation information is located inside the door jam or gas cap cover).
 Tires that are low on air or over-inflated can blow out, causing me to lose control.

-- Always drive with your headlights on.
+- I will always drive with my headlights on.

 I,_______________________, hereby agree that I will follow these safe driving tips at all times to keep myself, my passengers, and all motorists on the roadways safe.